TRUINGLol/netblocker/README.md

 ## 🛠 For Developers

 Want to build NetBlocker from source or understand how it works?
-Check out our documentation:
+Check out documentation:

 - 🏗️ **[Architecture Docs](docs/architecture.md):** Deep dive into the project structure and cross-platform implementation.
 - ╓ **[Build Guide](docs/build.md):** How to use our automated build scripts for all platforms.